-- Helping new arrivals to Australia settle into their new communities. - Volunteers become part of the 'Volunteer Tutor Scheme' to help refugees and migrants learn English and about life in Australia. - Located in Preston, however, tutoring can be done online or at locations convenient to both the tutor and tutee.
+- Helping new arrivals to Australia settle into their new communities. - Volunteers become part of the 'Volunteer Tutor Scheme' to help refugees and migrants learn English and about life in Australia. - Located in Preston, the tutor and tutee decide upon a mutual place to meet, however, tutoring has been done online since the beginning of the COVID-19 pandemic.